Dece/Opal/README.md

 - Focus on a small set of features (around CGI) but do them correctly.
 - Be nice with old/stupid hardware (TLS 1.2 is OK, be efficient, etc).
-- Don't add features unless someone actively wants them in.
+- Don't add features (see the roadmap at the end of this file).
 - Try to keep resources (binary size, memory, etc) under tight control.

 Opal uses the `openssl` Rust bindings, which work with OpenSSL and LibreSSL, so